A document is worth a structured record: Principled inductive bias design for document recognition: Experiments

 \textit{Treating shape drawings with a sequence bias:} The model architecture built for the sequential inductive bias (\cref{sec:seq-to-seq}) is adapted to the shape drawing scenario (\cref{sec:seq-to-set}) with its inherent set record structure.
 Using the sequential bias leads to a more difficult task, as the model must learn the uniform distribution over the remaining nodes rather than a single node, hardened by record nodes carrying a type and properties.
 The model transcribes \num{1193} drawings correctly up to a coordinate precision threshold of about $\pm4$ pixels, resulting in a transcription accuracy of \SI{12.0}{\percent}, dropping \num{62.9} percentage points compared to the model with set bias.
 The model performs especially badly on records with more than four record nodes, making only \num{23} correct transcriptions and a transcription accuracy of \SI{0.6}{\percent} on such records.
 The sequential bias makes more (here: wrong) assumptions about the underlying graph structure.
 These assumptions lead to a noisy training signal, as the predicted next node can be any remaining node.
 We suspect that this noisy signal leads to unstable training, making more data insufficient for learning non-sequential transcription tasks.
-This suggests that, in such cases, a more general bias design is not only beneficial but also necessary, e.g., for a document foundation model supporting various document types. \Cref{tab:results} summarises these results.
+Similarly, adapting this misaligned bias to the engineering drawings scenario (\cref{sec:seq-to-graph}), which possesses a general graph structure, fails entirely, yielding \num{0} correct transcriptions (a \SI{0.0}{\percent} accuracy).
+This suggests that, in such cases, a more general bias design is not only beneficial but also necessary, e.g., for a document foundation model supporting various document types.

+\Cref{tab:results} summarises these results.
+The omitted entries (``-'') represent redundant configurations: applying a graph bias to a set record trivially reduces to the set bias, while extending a set bias to model relations yields the graph bias.